Child car seat buying guide

 Size and weight aren’t just safety considerations – the correct seat will also ensure your child is comfortable while travelling.
 Baby will be far happier to fall asleep in a well-padded seat made with soft, breathable fabric.

 Forward-facing child car seats and booster seats will also give your child extra height.
-Being able to look out of the window can help stave off boredom and makes for a more enjoyable journey.
+Being able to look out of the window can help stave off boredom and makes for a more enjoyable journey for everyone.

 Car seat guide by weight